Minhaj-Rahat/Minhaj-Rahat.github.io/_posts/2025-11-15-esil-rosetta-stone-binary-analysis.md

 Intermediate representations are a quiet superpower in binary analysis.
 They let you write tools that work across architectures without the combinatorial explosion of handling each ISA separately.
 Whether you're building a malware classifier, a vulnerability scanner, or a binary similarity engine, the first question is always: *at what level of abstraction should I analyze?*

 For us, ESIL + normalization + transformer embeddings turned out to be the right recipe for cross-architecture malware classification.
-But the same principle — translate first, then analyze — applies far beyond malware.
+But the same principle, translate first, then analyze, applies far beyond malware.

 If you want to dive deeper, check out the [CIAO paper](/posts/2025/10/ciao-cross-architecture-iot-malware/) and the [source code](https://github.com/ssluc/CIAO).
 The ESIL documentation is at [radare2's book](https://book.rada.re/esil.html).

 ---

 *This is part of my PhD research at UC Colorado Springs.
-If you're working with intermediate representations for binary analysis or security — whether ESIL, P-Code, LLVM IR, or something else — I'd love to hear about your experience.
+If you're working with intermediate representations for binary analysis or security, whether ESIL, P-Code, LLVM IR, or something else, I'd love to hear about your experience.
 Reach out on [LinkedIn](https://linkedin.com/in/minhajul-alam-rahat-1aa157157) or email me at mrahat@uccs.edu.*